crf8472/libarcstk/BUILD.md

 To avoid any show-stoppers for porting libarcs to Windows or other platforms, libarcs relies completely on pure C++14 and the C++ standard library.
-It requires no other dependencies and does not use platform specific operations within the source code without asserting the platform.
-(At least it is not intended to do so, and the author will consider this as a bug).
+It requires no other dependencies.
+In fact, it is intended to not use platform specific operations at all.
+Code that breaks platform independence will be considered being a bug).
 The porting is expected not to be difficult, but is just not done.

 [1]: https://include-what-you-use.org/